Leadbelly Sings Folk Songs

 Leadbelly Sings Folk Songs is a remastered compilation album of American folk songs sung by legend Leadbelly accompanied by Woody Guthrie, Cisco Houston, and Sonny Terry, originally recorded by Moses Asch in the 1940s and re-released in 1989 by Folkways Records.
+Originally released on Folkways Records (FA 2488) in 1962 as "Leadbelly Sings Folks Songs With Woody Guthrie, Cisco Houston, Sonny Terry and Brownie McGhee.".